cheerful/freckle-apidocs/content/v2/migration_guide.md

 https://secure.nokotime.com
 ~~~

-*Aside from the domain name change, the rest of the API will remain exactly the same.*
+*Aside from the domain name change, the rest of the API is exactly the same.*

 ### What if I have questions?